Blotch3D/Blotch3D/readme.md

 -   Override all steps in the drawing of each sprite.

--   Easily give the user control over all aspects of the camera (zoom, pan, truck, dolly, rotate, etc.).

--   Easily control all aspects of the camera programmatically.
+-   Easily give the user control over all aspects of the camera (zoom, pan, truck, dolly, rotate, etc.) and/or control all aspects of the camera programmatically.

 -   Create billboard sprites.